Basis of the consolidation

 Amounts of transactions in foreign currencies are converted into the functional currency at the applicable exchange rate at the time.
 Monetary assets and liabilities denominated in foreign currency are translated at the exchange rates at the balance sheet date.
 Currency translation differences resulting from the settlement of transactions denominated in foreign currency or the translation at the balance sheet date are recognised in the income statement, unless these exchange gains or losses are recognised directly in comprehensive income as cash flow hedges or net investment hedges in a foreign entity.

 Currency translation differences on monetary investments in bonds are recognised in income when they relate to the translation of the amortised cost in foreign currency.
+All other translation differences are recognised in equity.

-To measure impairments, assets are allocated to the lowest possible level at which they generate separately identifiable cash flows (cash-generating units).
+Assets are allocated to the lowest possible level at which they generate separately identifiable cash flows (cash-generating units).
 Goodwill is allocated to a level that is consistent with the manner in which goodwill is internally reviewed by management.
 Impairment of cash-generating units is initially allocated to the goodwill of the cash-generating unit (or group of cash-generating units) and is subsequently allocated proportionately to the carrying amount of the other assets of the cash-generating unit.

 Under IFRS, goodwill is tested annually for impairment by comparing the recoverable amount and the carrying amount of the cash-generating unit (or group of cash-generating units) to which the goodwill has been allocated.
 Impairment losses – the difference between carrying amount and recoverable amount – are recognised in the income statement.